 Care must be taken to fully assess cardiopulmonary status (eg, for pulmonary hypertension) before starting combined vasodilation therapy.
+If clinical signs or symptoms suggest cardiopulmonary disease, an appropriate evaluation is recommended, which would include an echogram (see "Clinical features and diagnosis of pulmonary hypertension in adults", section on 'Diagnostic evaluation').
 Systemic blood pressure measurements should be followed serially.
 When possible, we advise patients to obtain a blood pressure (BP) cuff and to monitor their BP daily at first until dosing is stable and then weekly thereafter, as well as when symptoms of hypotension occur.

 A PDE inhibitor should not be used together with topical nitrates due to the increased risk of hypotension.
 Other adverse effects that may occur include peripheral edema, palpitations, tachycardia, hearing loss, and visual disturbances.